 How did you achieve this?

 Well this was in 1991, before computers, so we didn’t have today’s ‘visual effects’.
-We knew that they were kind of on the horizon - in the way that we possibly knew that a mission to Mars was on the horizon, you know?
+We knew that they were on the horizon, in the way that we possibly knew that a mission to Mars was on the horizon, you know?
 (Laughs).
-But at that time everything was shot on film and so to do visual effects, you did it all on film in an analogue way.
-Back then we were experimenting with film and pushing the boundaries all the time, trying to come up with new things that people had never seen before.
-We were really trying to push the envelope and so there was a lot of very elaborate processes going on with chemicals and stuff.
-The shaky, rippled effect that we used to enhance the dancing you see in the video was one of my ‘innovations’ (laughs).
-The way I did that was… I filmed a tank with mercury… (laughs) and I put a camera looking down into the mercury and then an angled mirror on top of it, and then I filmed the dancers.
+But, at that time everything was shot on film, and so to do visual effects, you did it all on film in an analogue way.
+Back then, we were experimenting with film and pushing the boundaries all the time, trying to come up with new things that people had never seen before.
+We were really trying to push the envelope, and so there was a lot of very elaborate processes going on with chemicals and stuff.
+The shaky, rippled effect that we used to enhance the dancing, you see in the video, was one of my ‘innovations’ (laughs).
+The way I did that was, I actually filled a tank with mercury… (laughs) and I put a camera looking down into the mercury, and then an angled mirror on top of it, and then I filmed the dancers.

 Really?
 Wow!
 Wasn’t that kind of dangerous?

-Yeah, it was actually very dangerous because the lights on the mercury create fumes which you would breathe in and mercury is extremely poisonous.
-Nobody would do it except me but I’m still alive (laughs).
-Mercury acts like a mirror so, as they were dancing, I’d hit the side of this tank and the dancers would ripple as if they were reflected on a rippling mirror.
-We then intercut that with normal dancing and I remember it being very attractive at the time.
-It was like wow, what a cool effect.
-Of course, now you wouldn’t even think about doing that, now you just press a button on a computer (laughs).
+Yeah, it was very dangerous, because the lights on the mercury create fumes which you would breathe in, and mercury is extremely poisonous.
+Nobody would do it except me, but I’m still alive (laughs).
+Mercury acts like a mirror so, as they were dancing, I’d hit the side of this tank and the dancers would ripple, as if they were reflected on a rippling mirror.
+We then inter-cut that with normal dancing and I remember it being very attractive at the time.
+It was like, wow!
+What a cool effect.
+Of course, now you wouldn’t even think about doing that.
+Now, you just press a button on a computer (laughs).

 You also employed a very fast editing style during some of the chorus/dance routine footage, which gave the clip a real visual pace to equal the track itself.

-Well, the idea of the video was that the world around you changes but you stay constant - so the way I presented that was by filming the same dance, and Kim’s performance against lots of different backgrounds with different paintings and stuff, so the background would keep shifting but Kim stayed constant.
-It is really fast but you put up with it because Kim stays the same.
+Well, the idea of the video was that the world around you changes but you stay constant - so the way I presented that was by filming the same dance, and Kim’s performance, against lots of different backgrounds, with different paintings and stuff, so the background kept shifting, but Kim stayed constant.
+It is really fast, but you put up with it because Kim stays the same.